JSON Preset Builder

 akamai_fingerprint_hash: 52d84b11737d980aef856699f885ca86

-The User-Agent's our custom value.
+The User-Agent is our custom value.
 The TLS / H2 fingerprint is byte-identical to the original chrome-148-windows.
-Mutation lands on exactly the field we touched, nothing else drifted.
+The mutation lands on exactly the field we touched, and nothing else drifted.

 What describe_preset returns